 Companies want to hear your ideas for projects you could work on together.
-This is a great opportunity to demonstrate that you understand their objectives and to show your creativity.
+This is a great opportunity to demonstrate that you understand their objectives and to show your creativity about projects with a shared purpose.
 If you don’t have those ideas it will give the impression that you aren’t very keen on partnering with them.

 Because you’re a fundraiser and your performance is measured against a fundraising target it’s highly likely that you will fall into the trap of putting too much focus on money.
 This really is the biggest mistake because it ignores the company’s motivations and reduces your chances of success.

 Companies don’t want to be seen as chequebooks for charities.
 They want to be viewed as proper partners.
 If you start your conversation by talking about money they will think that you’re only interested in quick cash and not a long-term relationship.
 Also companies can help charities in so many other ways, such as strategic advice, gifts in kind, raising profile and introducing you to other companies.

 Instead of focusing on money, focus on the cause.
 Tell them a powerful story about how your charity has changed someone’s life then show them how you can change the world together.

 It’s really important to show companies the benefits you can offer, because it helps them understand the business case for partnering with your charity.

 Often non-profit organizations put forward benefits that are simply headlines like ‘increased profile, branding and volunteering opportunities.’
 But these are far too woolly which makes them difficult to imagine, so the company won’t believe them.